What Is Key West Known For Pin 1

 4. The polydactyl cat breed.
 Among Hemingway’s legacies in Key West is the cuddly breed of six-toed cats.
 On his move to the Florida Keys, Hemingway brought with him Snowball, a white polydactyl.
 Today, the Hemingway Home and Museum is a cat paradise.
 It hosts between 50 and 60 permanent fluffy residents.

 5. Former U.S. presidents.
-Many U.S. presidents stayed at The Little White House in Key West.
+Many U.S. presidents have stayed at The Little White House in Key West.
 The visits started with Ulysses S. Grant in 1880.
 The list includes Franklin D. Roosevelt, Dwight D. Eisenhower, John F. Kennedy, and Jimmy Carter who have also enjoyed the Little White House.
 The president who traveled to Key West most frequently was Harry S. Truman.
 During his presidency, he visited on 11 occasions, plus 5 more times after he left office.
+Today, you can explore the Little White House in Key West by booking a guided tour from this link.

 The Scrumptious Foods and Drinks Key West Is Known for